kostyakunak/fashion-store-frontend/README.md

 ## 👨‍💻 Author

-**Kostya Kunak** - Full-stack developer and university student in Ukraine
+**Konstantin Kunak** - Full-stack developer and university student in Ukraine

 Built completely from scratch with no templates or skeletons - every component, every line of code, every integration written from the ground up.